flipcoder/textbeat/README.md

 - [Project Board](https://trello.com/b/S8AsJaaA/decadence)
 - Vim integration: [vim-decadence](https://github.com/flipcoder/vim-decadence)

+**This project is still very new.
+Despite number of features, you may quickly run into issues, especially with editor integration.**

 # Overview

 Compose music in a plaintext format or type music directly in the shell.
 The format is vertical and column-based, similar to early music trackers, but with syntax inspired by jazz/music theory.

-**This project is still very new.
-Despite number of features, you may quickly run into issues.
-Feel free to [communicate](https://gitter.im/flipcoder/decadence) your experiences to me.**

 # Features